Convergence of fixed-point continuation algorithms for matrix rank minimization: Practical Issues

 Another issue in practice is concerned with the SVD computation.
 Note that in IHT, IHTMS and FPCA, we need to compute the best rank-$r$ approximation to $Y^{k+1}$ at every iteration.
 This can be very expensive even if we use a state-of-the-art code like PROPACK \cite{Larsen-Propack}, especially when the rank of the matrix is relatively large.
 Therefore, we used instead the Monte Carlo algorithm LinearTimeSVD proposed in \cite{Drineas-Kannan-Mahoney-2006} to approximate the best rank-$r$ approximation.
-For a given matrix $A\in\mathbb{R}^{m\times n}$, and parameters $c_s,k_s\in\mathbb{Z}^+$ with $1\leq k_s\leq c_s\leq n$ and $\{p_i\}_{i=1}^n,$ $p_i\geq 0, \sum_{i=1}^np_i=1$, this algorithm returns an approximation to the largest $k_s$ singular values and corresponding left singular vectors of the matrix $A$ in $O(m+n)$ time.
+For a given matrix $A\in\mathbb{R}^{m\times n}$, and parameters $c_s,k_s\in\mathbb{Z}^+$ with $1\leq k_s\leq c_s\leq n$ and $\{p_i\}_{i=1}^n,$ $p_i\geq 0, \sum_{i=1}^np_i=1$, this algorithm returns approximations $\sigma_t(C),t=1,\ldots,k_s$ to the largest $k_s$ singular values and approximations $H_{k_s}^{(t)},t=1,\ldots,k$ to the corresponding left singular vectors of the matrix $A$ in $O(m+n)$ time.
+Thus, the SVD of $A$ is approximated by Drineas \etal\cite{Drineas-Kannan-Mahoney-2006} prove that with high probability, the following estimate holds for both $\xi=2$ and $\xi=F$ when $\{p_i\}_{i=1}^n$ are {\it nearly optimal probabilities} (see \cite{Drineas-Kannan-Mahoney-2006}): \bea \|A-A_{k_s}\|_\xi^2\leq\min_{D:\rank(D)\leq k_s}\|A-D\|_\xi^2+poly(k_s,1/c_s)\|A\|_F^2,\eea where $poly(k_s,1/c_s)$ is a polynomial in $k_s$ and $1/c_s$.
+Thus, $A_{k_s}$ is an approximation to the best rank-$k_s$ approximation to $A$.
 The LinearTimeSVD Algorithm, which we found to be much faster than PROPACK, is outlined below in Algorithm \ref{alg:Linear-Time-SVD}.
-The outputs $\sigma_t(C),t=1,\ldots,k_s$ are approximations to the largest $k_s$ singular values and $H_{k_s}^{(t)},t=1,\ldots,k$ are approximations to the corresponding left singular vectors of the matrix $A$.
-Thus, the SVD of $A$ is approximated by Drineas \etal\cite{Drineas-Kannan-Mahoney-2006} prove that with high probability, the following estimate holds for both $\xi=2$ and $\xi=F$: \bea \|A-A_{k_s}\|_\xi^2\leq\min_{D:\rank(D)\leq k_s}\|A-D\|_\xi^2+poly(k_s,1/c_s)\|A\|_F^2,\eea where $poly(k_s,1/c_s)$ is a polynomial in $k_s$ and $1/c_s$.
-Thus, $A_{k_s}$ is an approximation to the best rank-$k_s$ approximation to $A$.